JhonnK08/todo-app/README.md

-# todo-app
+# Todo APP
- Todo App with React and Redux
+ Todo App with React, Redux and Mongo from Cod3r Cursos